NCSC Cyber Advisor for Cyber Essentials implementation

 Controls put in place

-We do the work with you: firewall rules, secure configuration, update management, access control, and malware protection, on your actual estate rather than in a template.
+We do the work with you: firewall rules, secure configuration, update management, access control and malware protection, on your own estate rather than in a template.

 03Evidence